 Flora and fauna

-The team at Stow Maries also works with The Woodland Trust, and 5,500 mixed broadleaf, native, woodland trees have been planted on the site.
+The team at Stow Maries has planted 5,500 mixed broadleaf, native, woodland trees on the site.

-Some of the other mammals and reptiles to be found at the site are:
+Some of the mammals and reptiles to be found at the site are:

 - Grass snakes

 - Common lizards

 Many schools and students regularly visit the site as part of their studies.
 We have the capacity for formal and informal learning.
 To organise a wildlife tour or talk please contact us.

 Medical Services of the Air Forces in the Great War

 One of the Countries Largest Armed Forces Day